wesleyemery/terraform-azurerm-hashicorp-vault/README.md

 }

 # Vault
-## This will setup a vault cluster with a raft storage backend using azurefile GRS
+## This will setup a vault cluster with a raft storage backend using:
+##   - azurefile GRS storage
+##   - running on the b2ms node pool
+##   - replica count of 5
 module "vault" {
   source = "git@github.com:Azure-Terraform/terraform-azurerm-hashicorp-vault.git"